qualiu/msr/tools/readme.txt

 Get difference-set(not-in-latter) for first file/pipe; Or intersection-set with latter file/pipe. by LQM:
   -u [ --unique ]              Get unique results, discard self/mutual duplicate lines/keys (key = captured groups[1] if set 1~2 Regex patterns).
   -m [ --intersection ]        Get mutual lines/keys intersection in 2 files or file-with-pipe (default is exclusive: 'not-in-latter').
-  -i [ --ignore-case ]         Ignore case for plain text matching or Regex matching.
+  -i [ --ignore-case ]         Ignore case for plain text matching and Regex matching.
   -n [ --out-not-captured ]    Also output not-captured keys/lines of Regex pattern in first file/pipe.
   -p [ --percentage ]          Output percentages of keys/lines at each line head, and sort by percentages.
   -w [ --out-whole-line ]      Output matched lines other than keys (key = captured groups[1] of Regex pattern).